Individual and Collective Integration

 The world is as we dream it; our thoughts, intentions, and actions affect our experience of reality and the world at large.
 Our level of consciousness therefore plays a vital role in determining our dreams and creations.
 As within, so without.
 Either we create unconsciously by chance or consciously by choice.
 The question then is: What is the level of our consciousness?
 And what are we choosing to dream and create?

-Integration is based on an understanding that our state of being; our consciousness, our awareness of the world around us and within us, is primary, and that our conduct, our doing is secondary.
+Integration is based on an understanding that our state of being; our consciousness, our awareness of the world around us and within us, is primary, and gives rise to integrated and intentional conduct.

 Ideally, individuals and community members know how to integrate themselves, which includes: